bahamas10/basiccache.js/README.md

 ### new BasicCache([opts])

-- `opts.debug`: print debug info to the console on stderr, defaults to `false`
+- `opts.debug`: a function to use to print debug messages, defaults to a `noop`
 - `opts.prefix`: string to prefix the cache keys with for the internal cache object, defaults to `basiccache_`
+- `opts.purgeInterval`: a time, in ms, to purge the cache of expired items, defaults to no timer`

 ### cache.get(key)